Spreads/SignalW/README.md

 SignalW
 ========

-Even simpler real-time web for ASP.NET Core.
+Even simpler and faster real-time web for ASP.NET Core.

 SignalW is a simplified version of [SignalR](https://github.com/aspnet/SignalR), with only WebSockets as a transport and `MemoryStream` as a message type.